18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-1-book-travel.md

 If you don't yet have a travel card, hotels will be charged against a personal credit or debit card, but flights or rail will be charged directly to the GSA.

 **You'll still need to take action in Concur** about an hour after your call with AdTrav.
-Skip ahead and read on [here](/travel-guide-2-secure-approvals) for more directions.
+Skip ahead and read on [here](/#complete-trip-information) for directions on what you will need to do in Concur.
+[Secure your authorizing official's approval](/secure-approvals/#secure-authorizing-officials-approval) if you haven't done so already.

-### Book Flight or Rail
+## Book Flight or Rail

 #### Entering your destination, then origin